Your Rights Under the Credit Card Act

 If your credit card balance has a grace period in which you can pay the balance in full and avoid a finance charge, your statement must be mailed or delivered to you at least 21 days before the finance charge would be added to your balance.

-Universal default is a clause within your credit card agreement that allows your card issuer to raise your interest rate at any time for any reason.
-Credit card issuers have used this clause to apply the penalty interest rate when you've been late on a payment to another credit card.
-The CARD Act bans universal default.
+Universal default was a clause in credit card agreements that allowed the card issuer to raise your interest rate at any time for any reason.
+For example, some issuers used this clause to apply the penalty rate when its customers were late on a payment to another credit card.
+The CARD Act bans this practice.

 Double Billing Cycle Finance Charges Are Banned